 By October 2017, mobike had raised at least $1 billion with one of its main investors being Tencent (see here).
 At the end of January 2018, it was announced that mobike had raised another $1 billion of funding (see here and here).
 In April 2018 mobike was bought by Meituan-Dianping (see here).

 In January 2018, it was announced that Hellobike would secure another round of investment, worth about $1 billion.
 One of the investors is rumored to be Ant Financial, an affiliate of the Alibaba Group that has heavily invested into ofo (see here).

 There is a high risk of overcapacities in the market because the current trend is that the operator with most bikes is the leader and actual profit is less important (see here).
 For example, ofo has ordered 5 million bicycles from the producer Phoenix for the next years (see here).

 As a result, overall sales of bicycles have decreased in China, in some regions the total sales volume in the local market are declining by 60 or even 70 percent forcing them to shut down or to look overseas to make profit (see here and here).
-Mobike has built its own production site with an annual production capacity of 36.5 million bikes, nearly a third of global production (see here).
+Mobike has built its own production site with an dailyproduction capacity of 50,000 bikes, nearly a third of global production (see here and here).
 This shows that both, bicycle retailers and manufacturers are facing the same problem.